josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ### 10.3.3.
 AutoML for Text

-* **Machine Learning for Text**: Easy to build models using Vertex AI AutoML text
-    * Solves 4 main problems:
+* **AutoML Text Problems**:
-        * _Text classification_: predict label for a document
+  * _Text Classification_: predict one label for a document
-        * Multi-label classification: predict multiple labels for a document
+  * Multi-Label Classification: predict all labels for a document
-        * Entity extraction: identify entities in text
+  * Entity Extraction: identify entities in text items
-        * Translation: convert text from source language to target language
+  * Text-to-Text Translation: convert source to target language

 ---